MoltenZaz/KDE-App-Volume/README.md

-this changes the volume of the currenty focused application in kde, i used chatgpt to write the program so im sure theres a much better way to do this, but it works well enough.
+This changes the volume of the currenty focused application in kde, i used chatgpt to write the program so im sure theres a much better way to do this, but it works well enough.
+It should work on both wayland and x11 applications.